My Haas Welcome,

 Refer to Next Generation Control - I/O PCB Main Firmware - Update procedure.

 9900-IOPCB COMMUNICATION LOST 9802-SIO MCU COMMUNICATION LOSS Communication has been lost to the I/O PCB.
-Check that the I/O PCB has power by looking for the 12/24V green leds.
+Check that the I/O PCB has power by looking for the 12/24V green LED's.
 Look for a tripped circuit breaker.
 If the board has power, then

 1. Check the RJ-45 cable connection from Maincon PCB (J14) to I/O PCB (J4).
 To test the cable refer to Network Cable Tester Tool procedure.